Jadranka Skorin-Kapov

 College of Business, and with affiliated positions in the Department of Philosophy and the Department of Applied Mathematics and Statistics.
 Her background includes PhD degrees in Operations Research, in Philosophy, and in Art History.
-She serves as the Head of Management Area in the College of Business.
+She served as the Head of Management Area in the College of Business from 2015-2024.
 She founded and currently directs the Center for Integration of Business Education & Humanities (CIBEH).

 Skorin-Kapov received the SUNY Chancellor's Award for Excellence in Scholarship and Creative Activities in 2016.
 In 2017 Skorin-Kapov received the Ideas Worth Teaching Award from the Aspen Institute business and society program.
 In 2020 Skorin-Kapov was elected as the corresponding member of the Croatian Academy of Sciences and Arts in the Department of Social Sciences.
 In 2022 Skorin-Kapov was appointed as the SUNY Distinguished Teaching Professor, State University of New York.

 Biography

 Jadranka Skorin-Kapov was born in Pula, Croatia in 1955.
 In 1973 she moved to Zagreb to study mathematics at the University of Zagreb, graduating in 1977.
 While still an undergraduate student, in 1976 she married her classmate Darko Skorin-Kapov.
 Their daughters were born in 1979 and 1981.
 In 1984 the Skorin-Kapov's received doctoral fellowships from the University of British Columbia, the Sauder School of Business, and the family moved to Vancouver, British Columbia, Canada.

-Jadranka Skorin-Kapov received her PhD in Operations Research in 1987, and after a year as a Visiting Professor at the University of British Columbia, she accepted a tenure track position at Stony Brook University.
+Jadranka Skorin-Kapov received her PhD in Operations Research in 1987, at the University of British Columbia, supervised by Frieda Granot.
+After continuing at UBC for a year as a visiting professor, she accepted a tenure track position at Stony Brook University.
 At Stony Brook University, Skorin-Kapov got early tenure and promotion to associate professor in 1993, followed by early promotion to professor in 1998.
 While working as a full-time professor, Skorin-Kapov studied philosophy, receiving her PhD in Philosophy from Stony Brook University in 2007.

 In 2009 Skorin-Kapov enrolled in the PhD program in Art History and Criticism at Stony Brook University, and in 2014 received her third PhD, this one dealing with Film Studies.